p3proc/p3/docs/tutorials/example.rst

         # this stores the home directory as an absolute path in ${HOMEPATH}
         export HOMEPATH=$(pwd -P)

 4. Now let's mount the volumes on to the docker container.
-The **-v** command lets you mount host volumes to the docker container.
-We'll mount the BIDS dataset to /dataset on the container and the output directory to the /output directory (Note that docker needs absolute paths).
+The **-v** falg lets you mount host volumes to the docker container, while the **-B** flag mounts the host volumes for a singularity container.
+We'll mount the BIDS dataset to /dataset and the output directory to the /output directory on the container.
+   (Note that docker needs absolute paths).

    .. code:: bash